PersonifyJS/personify.js/README.md

 Key-value pairs inside of [params] are optional, but at least an empty object literal is required.

+See [here](https://dev.twitter.com/rest/reference/get/statuses/home_timeline) for more information on optional parameters.

-#### P.searchPersonify( { q: 'input' , [params] }, callback )
+#### P.searchPersonify( { q: input , [params] }, callback )

+input Type: `String`

-The 'q' key and its associated value, which is a string, are required. 'input' can be any word you may use to search in Twitter's internal search engine.
+The 'q' key and its associated value, which is a string, are required. input can be any word you may use to search in Twitter's internal search engine.
 Any additional search parameters are optional.

+See [here](https://dev.twitter.com/rest/reference/get/search/tweets) for more information on optional parameters.

-####  P.searchTranslate( para , callback )
+####  P.searchTranslate( params , callback )

-var para = {
+var params = {
-             track: 'input',
+               q: input,
                fromLanguage: 'en',
                toLanguage: 'fr',
                outputType: 'json'
              }

-para - Type: `Object`
+params - Type: `Object`
-'input' - Type: `String` or `Number` or `Array`
+input - Type: `String` or `Number` or `Array`

 Language key:
 - 'ar' = Arabic